csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 </table>

 You should then see a **localhost** connection in the **Data Source Explorer**.
 Click on it and navigate to our application’s root directory.
-Right mouse click on the root-directory folder icon and select **New Collection**.
+Right-click on the root-directory folder icon and select **New Collection**.

 ## Pages directory